 95% of all vehicles must be replaced with EVs but the change is happening slowly around the world.

-It’s still the 1st inning of the EV race and many legacy automakers like Ford and GM haven’t really sold any EVs yet.
+It’s still the 1st inning of the EV race and many legacy automakers like Ford and GM haven’t sold any EVs yet.

 That means it’s not too late to invest in EV charging stations.
 In fact, half the stocks on this list are still trading as SPACs pre-merger.